Effective Dreamcast Go

 4. Minimize Goroutines

-Each goroutine consumes 64KB of stack space.
-100 goroutines = 6.4MB RAM—40% of total Dreamcast memory!
+Each spawned goroutine consumes 64KB of stack space by default.
+100 spawned goroutines = 6.4MB RAM.

 Bad: Goroutine per entity